Alaska State School for Deaf and Hard of Hearing

 Alaska State School for Deaf and Hard of Hearing has 30 students enrolled in grades -1-12.
 The student-to-teacher ratio is 15.0:1.

 Alaska State School for Deaf and Hard of Hearing is part of the Anchorage School District in Anchorage, Alaska.
-You can view all schools in this district and compare their performance on the district page.
+You can view all schools in this district on the district page.